 According to data collected by Dr. Sylvain Charlebois, the lead author and project lead for the Dalhousie University’s Food Price Report, food inflation outpaced general inflation over the last 20 years — with a typical grocery bill increasing by 70% between 2000 and 2020.(16)

-However, food inflation in Canada didn’t start when the pandemic hit in early 2019.
+Unfortunately, the factors causing food inflation in Canada didn’t pop up when the pandemic hit in early 2019.
 Research from Dalhousie University analysts found that food inflation in Canada began well before the pandemic stressed supply chains and prompted staple shortages.
-According to their data, Canada’s median income grew by 6.6% between 2015 and 2019.
-During the same time period, the national average food expenditure increased by 16.3%.(17) Even before the pandemic hit and before the rapid increase in pricing in 2022, Canadians were already allocating a larger portion of their income to food shopping.(18)
+According to data from Dalhousie University, Canada’s median income grew 6.6% between 2015 and 2019 but national average food expenditure increased by 16.3% during the same time-frame.(17) Even before the pandemic hit and before the rapid increase in pricing in 2022, Canadians were already allocating a larger portion of their income to higher grocery prices.(18)

 The impact of rising food prices did not impact every Canadian equally.
 Based on data collected by Dalhousie University, the rising costs of food inflation had a much larger impact on families with children under the age of 18.(19)